hsotoparada/home-prices-santiago-mr/README.md

 and need to be entered by the user:
 Apartment Surface (in square meters), Number of Bedrooms, Number of Bathrooms and Location (city).
-The figure below displays the Web Application layout and the predicted rent price of an apartment with 50 square meters, 1 bedroom, 1 bathroom, which is located in *Estacion Central*.
+The figure below displays the Web Application layout and the predicted rent price of an apartment with 50 square meters, 1 bedroom, 1 bathroom, which is located in Estacion Central.

 The Web Application (see directory `app/`) is built in **JavaScript**, **HTML**, **CSS** and **Python**, using **Flask** as a web framework for development.